caktus/django-project-template/docs/provisioning.rst

 Note that because of the use of rsync it is possible to execute configuration changes which have not yet been committed to the repo.
-This can be handy for testing configuration changes and allows for the secrets to be excluded from the repo but it's a double-edged sword.
+This can be handy for testing configuration changes and allows for the secrets to be excluded from the repo, but it's a double-edged sword.
 You should be sure to commit any configuration changes to the repo when they are ready.

 Once a server has been created for its environment it should be added to the ``env.hosts``